Inset: Georgos Konstantinidis. Background: His residence in Giresun.

 As Mayor of Giresun, Yorghi Pasha was responsible for improving the city in many ways including the construction of public gardens, roads, hospitals, churches, mosques, schools for Greeks and Armenians, and religious schools for Muslims.
 After his passing, his funeral was attended by many people including city officialdom, the kaimakam, the Metropolitan, students from Greek, Armenian and Turkish schools, and a week's mourning was declared in all public offices.
 He was entombed at a height of 15 metres in the yard of the Church of Metamorphosis tou Sotiros.
 Following the 1923 exchange of populations between Greece and Turkey, his tomb was desecrated by Turks.

-* Note: We found two different birth and death years so these are inconclusive.
+* Note: We found two different birth and death years so this is inconclusive.
 There was less than 5 years difference in the two sources.